microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/backuprestoreroot-enable.md

 ## Request body

-Don't supply a request body for this method.
+In the request body, supply the appOwnerTenantId under which this application has been registered must be passed as a parameter.

 ## Response

-If successful, this action returns a `200 OK` response code and a [serviceStatus](../resources/servicestatus.md) in the response body.
+If successful, this action returns a `200 OK` response code and a [serviceStatus](../resources/servicestatus.md) object in the response body.

 ## Examples